irsyadhanif/authbot/README.md

 # authbot
-A discord bot that pulls info off from Facepunch profiles and authorizes rolls for Facepunch discords.
+A discord bot that pulls info off from Facepunch profiles and authorizes roles for Facepunch discords.